 Ed Scharf joined the faculty of SJNA in fall 2013.
-He teaches chemistry and honors chemistry.
-During the 2014-2015 academic year, he began teaching IED engineering, also known as Project Lead the Way.
-He received his Bachelor of Science degree from the United States Military Academy at West Point in 1973.
-After having spent five years in the Infantry Branch of the United States Army, he spent 33 years on his family dairy farm before getting his teaching certification through Marian University in Fond du Lac, Wisconsin.
-He spent two years teaching chemistry at a private Catholic high school in Fond du Lac before joining SJNA.
+He teaches two engineering courses, physics, and AP Physics 1.
+He received his Bachelor of Science Degree from the United States Military Academy at West Point in 1973.
+After having spent five years in the Infantry Branch of the United States Army and 33 years on his family dairy farm, he obtained his teaching certification through Marian University in Fond du Lac, Wisconsin.
+He spent two years teaching chemistry at a private Catholic high school in Fond du Lac and one year at Mayville Public High School teaching algebra before joining SJNA.

 Jon Schmidt is the head of the physical education, strength and conditioning department.
 He received his Bachelor of Science in education in health, human performance and recreation from the University of Wisconsin-Whitewater with a minor in coaching/management in 2010.
 At UWW, he was an NCAA All-American in wrestling as well as an Academic All-American.
 He is a certified strength and conditioning coach through the National Strength and Conditioning Association, a Level 2 advanced sports performance coach through USA Weightlifting, and has been coaching college, high school and youth wrestling since 2008.